Ritesh001-Git/git-cheat-sheet/README.md

 git config --global init.defaultBranch "main" git config --global credential.helper "cache --timeout=3600"
 ```
-- Set your global author name and email, and enable colored CLI output.
+- Set your global author name
+- Set the email associated with your user account
+- Enable colored CLI output.
 These values tag your commits and make CLI output easier to read.
+-
 ---

 ## 3) Initialize or Clone a Repository